MiniFate/MiniFate/_chapters/05-aspects-and-fate-points.md

 #### Hidden Aspects

-Most character and story Aspects are visible to everyone at the table, but not all of them.
-The GM may choose to keep some Aspects hidden.
+Most character and story aspects are visible to everyone at the table, but not all of them.
+The GM may choose to keep some aspects hidden.
 Obvious examples include monster weaknesses (**Missing Scale Over His Heart**), imminent ambushes (**Those Bushes Look Suspiciously Like Orcs**), and the schemes and motivations of NPCs (**Lord Grofhurst Is My Unknowing Puppet**).
-Hidden Aspects serve more or less as the GM's notes; if invoked or compelled, they must be revealed to everyone.
+Hidden aspects serve more or less as the GM's notes; if invoked or compelled, they must be revealed to everyone.

 Sometimes the story revolves around an NPC with a secret or a hidden motivation that should be revealed slowly.
-In this case, it is often best to start with slightly suspicious public Aspects and then change them as the players catch on.
+In this case, it is often best to start with slightly suspicious public aspects and then change them as the players catch on.

 > Lord Kellett is a Dragon using his magic to masquerade as the human general
 > of the Empire's armies.
-He starts with the Aspect **Strong as Ten Men**
+He starts with the aspect **Strong as Ten Men**
 > which indicates his incredible strength, but is poetic enough to be
 > overlooked.
 Later, as the PCs observe him performing more and more
-> superhuman feats, his Aspect changes to **No Man Could Be As Strong**, still
+> superhuman feats, his aspect changes to **No Man Could Be As Strong**, still
 > indicating his strength, but hinting more directly at its hidden origins.
 > Finally, when the players discover his true nature, his aspect is replaced
 > with **Strength of a Dragon**.